WordPress/wordpress-playground/packages/docs/site/docs/main/contributing/translations.md

 ## Language Switcher - UI element to change language

-When a new language is added

 The "Language Switcher" is a UI element provided by docusuarus (the docs engine behind Playground Docs) that allows user to change the language of a specific page.

-To give more visibility to a translated version we can display the language switcher by adding the following lines at `docusaurus.config.js`
+To give more visibility to a translated version the language switcher can be displayed by adding the following lines at `docusaurus.config.js`

 ```